 Make sure you are well rested, well hydrated, and have eaten recently.
-Aside from that, take a shower, charge your phone or tablet up to full, and don’t bring in your 50 closest friends.
-1 quiet friend or family is good enough.
-Your artist will appreciate that.
-Too many people can distract your artist.
+Aside from that, take a shower, charge your phone or tablet up to full, and please don’t bring in your 50 closest friends.
+1 friend or family is good enough

 SHOULD I WALK IN OR BOOK AN APPOINTMENT?